 PTTEP’s goal is to achieve safe and sustainable operations, minimize our environmental and social impacts.
 To achieve this we are committed to working with Suppliers and Contractors who sign up to our values as communicated in PTTEP Supplier Code of Conduct.
 PTTEP has established and maintained procedures to evaluate and select suppliers and contractors based on our core values, including human rights.
-We carry out risk-based due diligence assessment on critical suppliers prior to contract award and periodically review that suppliers are operating to agreed standards during the contract delivery especially on those who are working on higher risk activities.
+We carry out risk-based due diligence assessment on Tier 1 suppliers prior to contract award and periodically review that suppliers are operating to agreed standards during the contract delivery especially on those who are working on higher risk activities.

 To fully comply with our Human Rights Policy which respects human rights and avoids any complicity in human rights abuses, PTTEP developed the human rights management system which involves (1) identification of human rights risk through due diligence process (2) development of mitigation measures in response to medium/high human rights risk and (3) integrate action in business operation (4) monitoring performance and report to stakeholder.
 Actions and procedures we undertake to meet our commitment are:

 Exercise Due Diligence